elilouise/Double-Pendulum/README.md

 Selective Training: Explore predictions when the RNN is trained solely using the coordinates of mass
 $m_2$, without insights from mass $m_1$.

+## Getting Started

+Prerequisites
+Ensure you have the necessary libraries and tools installed, including:

+Jupyter Notebook or any Python environment.
+Libraries: numpy, matplotlib, scipy, tensorflow (or your preferred ML library).